ZaraPhu/riscv-runtime-simulator/README.md

 3. Store the result of 5 - 3 (x1 - x2) in register x3

 ## Appendix A: The RISC-V ISA
-This runtime simulator will be trying to match the latest ratfound at ratified technical specifications for the [RISC-V ISA](https://lf-riscv.atlassian.net/wiki/spaces/HOME/pages/16154769/RISC-V+Technical+Specifications).
-I will begin by pouring through the
+This runtime simulator will be trying to match the latest ratified specification for the [RISC-V ISA](https://lf-riscv.atlassian.net/wiki/spaces/HOME/pages/16154769/RISC-V+Technical+Specifications).
+Specifically, this project implements the fully ratified R32I (Base Integer) ISA.